-Whale watching and Golden Circle tour combines some of Iceland's most popular attractions and most popular tourist activities, making it the perfect day tour for you in Iceland.
+Golden Circle & Whale Watching Tour combines some of Iceland's most popular attractions and activities, making it the perfect day tour for you.
+Enjoy watching playing whales and natural beauties of Iceland with us.

 *Automatic 10% discount after showing the booking confirmation (received when booking this tour), valid only when buying refreshments, not at the gift shops